flatironinstitute/neuroRSE/README.md

 - Install Jekyll's [requirements](https://jekyllrb.com/docs/installation/)
 - From the root directory, run `gem install jekyll bundler`, which will install jekyll and the other required packages.
-- From the root directory, run `bundle exec jekyll serve -s ./site -d ./_site --livereload`, then open `localhost:4000` in your browser
+- From the root directory, run `bundle exec jekyll serve --livereload`, then open `localhost:4000` in your browser

 ## Helpful resources